runtimeverification/wasm-semantics/wasm-text.md

 * Remove module names
 * Look at more desugarings in the text file and incorporate them here, whenever they are not macros.

-The function `#preprocess(SS)` takes the textual version of a Wasm program and desugars it.
+The function `text2abstract(SS)` takes the textual version of a Wasm program and desugars it.
 The `Context` contains information of how to map text-level identifiers to corresponding indices.

 ```k